averkij/a-studio/README.md

 SPA.
 Vue + vuex + vuetify.
 UI for managing alignment process using BE and a tool for translators to edit processing documents.

-- Go to the backend directory
+- Go to the frontend directory
   - <code>cd /frontend</code>

 - Install the requirements